 Kidpower Response to the Sandra Cantu Kidnapping Tragedy and Any Abduction Attempt

 Written by Irene van der Zande, Kidpower Founder and Executive Director

 Instead of worrying about kidnapping, you can use personal safety knowledge and skills to keep kids safe most of the time.
 Exposing children to upsetting details about what happened to other kids does not make them safer – it just makes them anxious.
 The Kidpower Book for Caring Adults provides comprehensive tools for protecting kids and for preparing them to protect themselves.

-Like caring adults everywhere, we at Kidpower are saddened and shocked each time we learn of tragic events with children such as the heart-breaking story of Sandra Cantu, an eight-year old girl who was kidnapped from a quiet mobile home park in Tracy, California.
+Like caring adults everywhere, we at Kidpower are saddened and shocked each time we learn of tragic events with children such as the heart-breaking story of Sandra Cantu, an eight-year old girl who was kidnapped from a quiet mobile home park by a neighbor.
 Children deserve to be safe in our neighborhoods, homes, and schools – and too often they are not.